-Promoting awareness of career and technical education (CTE) is a critical component to CTE advocacy.
-There are many ways to raise awareness of CTE: hosting a school visit, contacting the media with success stories from CTE programs, or informing the public about how they can get more involved with their local CTE programs.
+Promoting awareness of career and technical education (CTE) is a critical component of CTE advocacy.
+There are many ways to raise awareness of CTE: hosting a school visit, contacting the media with success stories from CTE programs, or informing the public about how they can get more involved in their local CTE programs.
 A media tour, however, combines all of these approaches into one strong push.

-A media tour is a series of school visits and editorial board meetings held with members of the media.
-The purpose of the media tour is to educate reporters about CTE, which should result in improvement in reporting trends among media outlets visited.
-Ultimately, the improved reporting will lead to greater awareness and understanding of CTE within the general public.
+A media tour is a series of school visits held with members of the media, policymakers and other stakeholders.
 Media tours are relatively brief (less than a week), and are focused on a specific geographic area, sometimes including a central theme.